falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **11. On a scale of 1 - 5, how would you rate Falco’s community support?**

-* All 24 respondents rated Falco's community support on a scale of 1-5, with an average rating of 4.2
+* All 24 respondents rated Falco's community support on a scale of 1-5, with an average rating of 4.2.
-* Over 45% of respondents rated the community support as "Very helpful" (5), while 37.5% rated it as "Helpful" (4)
+* Over 45% of respondents rated the community support as "Very helpful" (5), while 37.5% rated it as "Helpful" (4).
-* Only one respondent rated the community support as "Not helpful" (1)
+* Only one respondent rated the community support as "Not helpful" (1).
-* The results indicate that Falco has a strong and supportive community, with the majority of respondents finding the support helpful or very helpful
+* The results indicate that Falco has a strong and supportive community, with the majority of respondents finding the support helpful or very helpful.

 ![](images/community-support.png)